crescent-stdio/wave-roll/README.md

 ## Citation

-If you use Wave Roll in your research, please cite:
+If you use WaveRoll in your research, please cite:

 ```bibtex